 METHODS OF ACQUISITION

-There are two type of methodology can be followed for acquiring the image of digital evidences such as follows.
+Two types of methodology can be followed for acquiring the image of digital evidence such as follows.

 - Live Acquisition